hsnlab/escape/pox/ext/doc/source/adapt/adaptation.rst

 *adaptation.py* module
 ======================

+Contains classes relevant to the main adaptation function of the Controller Adaptation Sublayer.

+:any:`ComponentConfigurator` creates, initializes, stores and manages different adaptation components, i.e. derived classes of :any:`AbstractDomainManager` and :any:`AbstractDomainAdapter`.

-:any:`ControllerAdapter` implements the centralized functionality of high-level adaptation and installation of :any:`NFFG`
+:any:`ControllerAdapter` implements the centralized functionality of high-level adaptation and installation of :any:`NFFG`.

-:any:`DomainVirtualizer` implement the standard virtualization/generalization
+:any:`DomainVirtualizer` implements the standard virtualization/generalization
-logic of the Resource Orchestration Sublayer
+logic of the Resource Orchestration Sublayer.

-:any:`DomainResourceManager` stores and handles the global Virtualizer
+:any:`DomainResourceManager` stores and manages the global Virtualizer.

 Module contents
 ---------------